 Body composition significantly affects testosterone production:

-Fat-Testosterone Connection: Excess body fat, particularly abdominal fat, converts testosterone to estrogen through a process called aromatization.
+Fat-Testosterone Connection: Excess body fat, particularly abdominal fat, converts testosterone to estrogen through aromatization.
 This reduces free testosterone circulation.

 Muscle Mass: Building lean muscle tissue naturally increases testosterone production.
 Even modest increases in muscle mass can positively impact hormonal balance.